 Private landlords who own single-family rental homes are more likely to offer no deposit move-in specials or waive the security deposit entirely than corporate property managers.
 The conditions where this happens most often are specific.

-In markets with elevated vacancy rates, units listed for 30 or more days are meaningfully more likely to accept deposit negotiations from qualified applicants (as of Q2 2026). brightplace has found that renters searching in markets with elevated vacancy rates, including Austin and Raleigh, report more frequent success negotiating deposit waivers with private landlords than in tighter markets.
-Current Sun Belt rental markets with higher vacancy include Austin TX, Raleigh NC, Jacksonville FL, and Phoenix AZ (as of Q2 2026).
+In markets with elevated vacancy rates, units listed for 30 or more days are meaningfully more likely to accept deposit negotiations from qualified applicants (as of Q3 2026).
+Current Sun Belt rental markets with higher vacancy include Austin TX (approximately 13.8-16.7% vacancy), Phoenix AZ (approximately 11.6%), Raleigh NC (approximately 8.8%), and Jacksonville FL (approximately 8.8%) (as of Q3 2026).
+With 63% of listings in some Sun Belt markets offering concessions, renter negotiating power is higher in 2026 than in recent years.
 Slow rental season (November through February) also increases landlord willingness to negotiate.
-For city-specific rental conditions, see brightplace's guides for Houston, Denver, and Charlotte.
+For current move-in specials across major markets, see brightplace's dedicated guide.

 Facebook Marketplace and Craigslist remain the primary sources for private landlord houses for rent.
 Filter for owner-listed properties and sort by newest.
 Verify any listing in person before sending money.

-See what is currently listed in your area on brightplace.
+See what is currently listed in your area on app.brightplace.ai.

 Income-qualified housing sets maximum household income thresholds for eligibility, often resulting in reduced or waived move-in costs for qualifying renters.
-This is the third legitimate path to a homes for rent with no deposit, and most content targeting this keyword ignores it entirely.
+This is the third legitimate path to homes for rent with no deposit, and most content targeting this keyword ignores it entirely.
+For a deeper look at how income restrictions work, see brightplace's guide to what income-restricted means.

 A Housing Choice Voucher, commonly called Section 8, is a federal rental assistance program where the government pays a portion of the renter's monthly rent directly to the landlord.
 Many Section 8 properties through HUD reduce or eliminate security deposits for voucher holders.
 The HUD Public Housing Authority directory is the primary starting point for applications.